EagleCharles/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	line.
 Task 9: Prints the result of POWER divided by DIVIDE, followed by a new 	line.
 Task 10: Displays the result of BREATH to the power LOVE.
+Task 11: Converts a number from base 2 to base 10.